+Bronx Documentary Center Fellow Aryana Alexis Anderson.

 Franklin Furnace Archive: Leah Aron, Heel on Earth, December 9, 2020.
 Video still from documentation recorded on Zoom.
 [1] Members, Directors and Staff are all part of the Jerome Foundation structure but each play different roles.
 A fuller description of the role of each can be found in the Governance and Staff section later in this report.

-COMMITMENT TO EQUITY, DIVERSITY AND INCLUSION

-Since declaring diversity in race, gender, sexual orientation, aesthetics, discipline, generation, physical ability and points of view as a core value in 2016, the Foundation has worked to deepen this work and embrace inclusion and equity.
-The Foundation believes that this quest towards equity is essential for our society and that the arts have an important and unique role to play.

-Since 2016, Jerome Programs have been created based on findings from focus groups and open surveys.
-In FY22, this process led specifically to changes in the Minnesota Film, Video and Digital Production program and to the creation of a limited RFP program for the MN dance community, which accepted applications in FY22 and whose grantees will be included in the FY23 report.

-Many of the hallmarks of Jerome programs-the increase in average grant awards, the greater flexibility in use of funds, the pairing of individualized professional development opportunities with Fellowships, the greater emphasis on trust-based grantmaking, the alignment of grantees with Foundation values and the decision to spend beyond the traditional 5% level for a five- year period reflect a drive towards greater social equity.
+COMMITMENT TO EQUITY, DIVERSITY AND INCLUSION Since declaring diversity in race, gender, sexual orientation, aesthetics, discipline, generation, physical ability and points of view as a core value in 2016, the Foundation has deepened this commitment to embrace inclusion and equity.
+The Foundation believes the quest for equity is essential for our society and that in this quest the arts have a unique and important role to play.
+Since 2016, Jerome Programs have been grounded in community input through convenings, focus groups and open surveys.
+While Staff is responsible for translating this input into programs and initiatives, applications are reviewed and grantees recommended to the Board for final approval by community panels of artists and arts professionals.
+Rather than serving as critics or adjudicators, Staff primarily now see their roles as learners, conveners, synthesizers and facilitators.
+Many of the hallmarks of Jerome programs-the decision to launch programs through an open call rather than by invitation, the increase in average grant awards, the greater flexibility in use of funds, the pairing of individualized professional development opportunities with Fellowships, the greater emphasis on trust-based grantmaking, the alignment of grantees with Foundation values and the decision to spend beyond the traditional 5% level for a five- year period reflect a drive towards greater social equity.
+In FY22, 69 out of 86 (80%) grantee arts organizations had a racial equity focus.
+See Part III for more racial equity assessments and information on how the Jerome Foundation evaluates racial equity in arts organizations.
+Detailed specific demographics for panelists, grantee artists, grantee organizational and project leaders and the Jerome Members, Board and Staff also follow in Part II.

-Applications are reviewed and grantees recommended to the Board for final approval by community panels of artists and arts professionals rather than by Foundation staff.
-Rather than serving as critics or adjudicators, Staff's primarily now see their roles as learners, conveners, synthesizers and facilitators.

-Detailed specific demographics for panelists, grantee artists, grantee organizational and project leaders and the Jerome Members, Board and Staff are reported, as appropriate, in the Grants, Governance and Staff sections that follow.

 Photo courtesy the Mosaic Fund of the New York Community Trust.

-GRANT GIVING IN FY22

-In FY22, the Foundation paid a total of \$4,964,548 in grants- \$1,027,622 more than its formula-mandated grants giving level.
-[2]

-[2] While the IRS requires private Foundations to distribute a minimum of 5% of its assets each year, Jerome and many other foundations use a 36-month average of assets to determine their annual distribution.
+GRANT GIVING IN FY22 In FY22, the Foundation paid a total of \$4,964,548 in grants- \$1,027,622 more than its formula-mandated grants giving level.
+[2] [2] While the IRS requires private Foundations to distribute a minimum of 5% of its assets each year, Jerome and many other foundations use a 36-month average of assets to determine their annual distribution.
 In FY20 the Jerome Foundation committed to overspending this formula by a minimum of \$8M in grants over 5 years to help artists and organizations address the stress occasioned by COVID and embrace social change.
 Recognizing that emergency COVID relief efforts were likely to end long before the arts community had recovered and that a new President, slated to arrive in 2023, might have new priorities that would warrant immediate support, the Foundation has deliberately elected to reserve the majority of this overspending for allocation and distribution in 2023-2025.
+GRANTS FOR ARTISTS Total grants paid to artists: \$2,323,498 Total outstanding commitments: